-2. The question paper will consist of three sections: A, B, and C. Sections A and B will have four questions from therespective sections of the syllabus and will carry 10 marks each.
-The candidates will attempt two questions from each section.

-3. Section C will have fifteen short answer questions covering the entire syllabus.
+- 1. The syllabus prescribed should be strictly adhered to. - The question paper will consist of three sections: A, B, and C. Sections A and B will have four questions from therespective sections of the syllabus and will carry 10 marks each.
+The candidates will attempt two questions from each section. - Section C will have fifteen short answer questions covering the entire syllabus.
 Each question will carry 3 marks.
-Candidates will attempt any ten questions from this section.

-4. The examiner shall give a clear instruction to the candidates to attempt questions only at one place and only once.
+Candidates will attempt any ten questions from this section. - 4.
+The examiner shall give a clear instruction to the candidates to attempt questions from this section, one place and only once.
+Second or subsequent attempts, unless the earlier ones have been crossed out, shall not be evaluated. - 5.
+The duration of each paper will be three hours.

+Candidates are required to attempt any two questions each from sections A and B of the question paper and any ten short questions from Section C. They have to attempt questions only at one place and only once.
 Second or subsequent attempts, unless the earlier ones have been crossed out, shall not be evaluated.

-Candidates are required to attempt any two questions each from sections A and B of the question paper andany ten short questions from Section C. They have to attempt questions only at one place and only once.
-Second or subsequent attempts, unless the earlier ones have